Monday, 26 January 2026

 Let's go over those points we mentioned before:

-• You have a copy of your database and keyfile on every device (phones, latops, tablets, pcs).
+It is very hard to lose access to your passwords.
+You have a copy of your database and keyfile on every device (phones, laptops, tablets, PCs).
 As long as you don't lose all your devices at once, you will have a working copy.

-• It is also recommended to get a cheap USB stick, put the keyfile on there, and store the USB stick in a physical safe.
+I would also recommend to get a cheap USB stick, put the keyfile on there, and store the USB stick in an envelop in a physical safe.

-• 'Easy to use' is a very personal experience, I feel KeePassXC is pretty straight-forward, but this is more personal taste than anything else.
+It is 'easy to use'.
+While 'ease of use' is a very personal experience, I feel KeePassXC is pretty straight-forward, but this is more personal taste than anything else.
+Try it out!

 Also, KeePassXC is 100% free!
 But definitely show some appreciation by donating to them if you can.